mfocchi/locosim/Readme.md

 4. Trigger the robot workbench power switch on  and press the on button on the UR5 Teach Pendant

-5. Connect the Ethernet cable to the lab laptop and create a local LAN network where you set the IP of your machine to 192.168.0.101 (the robot IP will be 192.168.0.100, double check it using the UR5 "Teach Pendant")
+5. Connect the Ethernet cable to the lab laptop and create a local LAN network where you set the IP of your machine to 192.168.0.101 (the robot IP will be 192.168.0.100, double check it using the UR5 "Teach Pendant"), see [network settings](https://github.com/mfocchi/locosim/blob/develop/network_settings.md) to setup the network in order to run together with a mobile platform.

 6. Verify that you can ping the robot: